Tackling the next phase of Initial Margin

 A group of industry experts gathered for the 2018 Collateral Management Forum, which was hosted by DTCC-Euroclear Global Collateral Ltd. (GlobalCollateral), to discuss how firms will manage larger margin call volumes, tri-party versus third party account structures for segregating collateral and the effect on the speed of settlement.

-The panel discussion, entitled, Industry Leaders Tackle the Challenges: Streamlining Initial Margin, was moderated by Amy Caruso, Chief Commercial Officer, GlobalCollateral and featured prominent industry experts.
+The panel discussion, entitled, Industry Leaders Tackle the Challenges: Streamlining Initial Margin, featured prominent industry experts.

-Caruso asked the panel to elaborate on how the industry is anticipating the effect of the margin rules that require an account that never had to post before, to now, do just that.
+The panel was asked to elaborate on how the industry is anticipating the effect of the margin rules that require an account that never had to post before, to now, do just that.

 The main takeaways from the panel were: